selwynpolit/d9book/book/render.md

 ## Overview of the Theme system and Render API.

 The main purpose of Drupal\'s Theme system is to give themes complete control over the appearance of the site, which includes the markup returned from HTTP requests and the CSS files used to style that markup.
 In order to ensure that a theme can completely customize the markup, module developers should avoid directly writing HTML markup for pages, blocks, and other user-visible output in their modules, and instead return structured \"render arrays\".
-Doing this also increases usability, by ensuring that the markup used for similar functionality on different areas of the site is the same, which gives users fewer user interface patterns to learn.
+Doing this also increases usability by ensuring that the markup used for similar functionality on different areas of the site is the same, which gives users fewer user interface patterns to learn.

 From the Render API overview at
 <https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21theme.api.php/group/theme_render/10.0.x>